MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCopilotPromoOptInStatus.md

 ## DESCRIPTION

-The `Get-SPOCopilotPromoOptInStatus` This cmdlet returns the Opt-In Copilot promo status for the tenant.
+This cmdlet returns the Opt-In Copilot promo status for the tenant.
 If the promo status is enabled, the return value is `True`, otherwise the return value is `False`.